prashaantv05/serverless-ecommerce-aws/README.md

 KART demonstrates a **production-aligned serverless architecture** — combining microservices design, cloud-native infrastructure-as-code, REST API design, and a responsive frontend.
 Built to reflect real-world engineering practices used at product companies.

 ---

-*Built with ☕ and AWS Lambda cold starts.*